musicglue/truss-router/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Thanks and Inspiration

+Thanks first and foremost have to go to [Music Glue](http://musicglue.com) where I work for letting me play with amazing projects and do what I love for a living.

+The inspiration for this project came from using [joshbuddy](https://github.com/joshboddy)'s [http_router](https://github.com/joshbuddy/http_router) project.